DavidC001/Embombed/README.md

 - "libs" and "games": those folders need to be added to the include search path
 - "main.c": this is the main script to run for the program to start

+Create a CCS project for the MSP, add the includes search path and copy the main.c file.
+Then you can connect the MSP, flash the program and then run main.py.
+At first nothing will happen, press the reset button on the MSP (as stated on the webpage at port 8080) and start playing.

 ## Presentation and Video

 - PowerPoint Presentation: [Link to PowerPoint presentation]